EOS-Nation/dfuse-docs/content/platform/dfuse-cloud/free-account-and-api-key.md

 ![](/img/api_key_creation.png)

-To create a new API key for your application:
+To create a new API key for your application, click the "Create Key" button.

-* **API Key Name**: Identifies the purpose of your key in the portal.
-* Category:
-  - **Web**: You want to embed your API key in the client-side of a web application.
-Specify your website as the origin {{< external-link title="as it will appear in the HTTP header" href="https://tools.ietf.org/html/rfc6454#section-7">}}
-  - **Mobile**: You want to embed your API key in a mobile application deployed on an app store.
-  - **Server**: You want to connect your server backend directly with our service.

 ## 3. Get a short-lived JWT